Bendigo: City centre

 The central area (CBD) of Bendigo consists of around 20 blocks of mixed-use area.
 The main street is the Midland Highway, the section running through the CBD is also known as Pall Mall.
-Hargeaves Mall, named after the gold prospector Edward Hargraves, is one of the city centre's main shopping areas.
+Hargreaves Mall, named after the gold prospector Edward Hargreaves, is one of the city centre's main shopping areas.

 Suburbs

 The contiguous urban area of Bendigo covers roughly 82 km^{2} of the local government area's 3048 km^{2}.
 Generally the suburbs occupy the catchment of the Bendigo Creek and its tributaries.
 Some suburbs, such as Eaglehawk, were once independent satellite townships.
 Some of the outer suburbs extend into the surrounding bushland.